Kentucky clerk continues to deny same-sex couples marriage licenses

-LOUISVILLE, Ky.
-(Reuters) - A day after a federal appeals court ruled that Rowan County Clerk Kim Davis must issue marriage licenses to same-sex couples, her office in eastern Kentucky continued to defy the order.
+LOUISVILLE, Ky., Aug 27 (Reuters) - A day after a federal appeals court ruled that Rowan County Clerk Kim Davis must issue marriage licenses to same-sex couples, her office in eastern Kentucky continued to defy the order.

 “Currently everything remains the same,” said Nathan Davis, her son and a deputy clerk, referring further questions to his mother’s lawyers.